impactorbitco/handbook-main/content/ims/policies/information-security/Equipment Security Policy.md

 ## Compliance

-This policy is a part of the organization’s Information Security Management System (ISMS) and aligns with the ISO/IEC 27001 standards.
+This policy is a part of the organisation’s Information Security Management System (ISMS) and aligns with the ISO/IEC 27001 standards.
 Non-compliance may result in disciplinary actions in accordance with the company handbook.

 ## Review and Maintenance